ostyjs/nostr-hooks/README.md

 };
 ```

-The `useNostrSubscribe` hook can be used in multiple components.
+The `useSubscribe` hook can be used in multiple components.
 Nostr-Hooks batches all subscriptions from all components into a single subscription request, and delivers only the events that each component needs.

 ## Contributing